old Gorica, Gorica & new Gorica!

 Little St Denis has the best spot in Nova Gorizia..

-On the Slovenian side of the town, you should look up to the skies and gravitate to go find a quiet little white monastery on top of a hill, which is unbelievably, the final resting place of the last French king, booted out by his subjects in 1830 and doing the royal version of "sofa surfing" around Europe until he ended up here in little old Slovenia.
+So on the Slovenian side of the town, you should also look up to the skies and gravitate up to a quiet little white monastery on top of a hill, which is unbelievably, the final resting place of the last French king, booted out by his subjects in 1830 and doing the royal version of "sofa surfing" around Europe until he ended up here in little old Slovenia!

 This majestic Franciscan monastery was renamed "Little St Denis" in 1836 when the last Bourbon king died and is a fitting resting place for a monarch, unwanted or not.

-Make sure you check the timetable to visit as the monastery is still inhabited by Monks with strict, but generous visiting times.
+Make sure you check the timetable to visit as the monastery is still looked after by shy Monks with strict, but generous visiting times.
 Kostanjevica church or Little St Denis has really fantastic views, this time across to Old Gorica.
 This monastery will surprise you..

 vista from New Gorica over Old Gorica to the rest of Italy..